-As per GE animals, GE animal research abides by the same rules as GE plant research and it is also permitted, but subject to prior notice and authorization.
+As for GE animals, subject to prior notice and authorization, research is permitted and abides by the same rules as those for GE plant research.
 To date, competent authorities have not publically released notifications on confined research in animals.
 Most of the notifications in this area consist of basic science research for pharmaceutical purposes carried out by public institutions.
-To our knowledge, there is no known research or development of GE animals for the food market in Spain.
+To our knowledge, there is no known research or development of GE animals for human consumption in Spain.

-There is no public register of research in cloning and notification on cloning research is not mandatory.
+There is no public register of research in cloning, and notification on cloning research is not mandatory.
 According to media information, cloning is limited to research activities focusing on endangered species, mice, hogs, and fighting bulls, none of them intended for the food chain.